indramanigupta/indramanigupta/README.md

 📫 Let's Connect!</br>

 I’m always on the lookout for new opportunities, collaborations, and interesting discussions around Java and software architecture.
-Feel free to reach out to me here on GitHub or via <a href="LinkedIn">https://www.linkedin.com/in/indramanigupta/</a> .
+Feel free to reach out to me here on <a href="https://indramanigupta.github.io/indramanigupta/">GitHub</a> or via <a href="https://www.linkedin.com/in/indramanigupta/">LinkedIn</a>.